ELE495-2425Summer/capstoneproject-automind-grup-14/README.md

     - Animations and vehicle status are reflected in the Flutter-based mobile app.

 ## Usage
-1) Power Up the System
+### 1) Power Up the System
     - Turn on your Raspberry Pi and ensure that the vehicle is powered via the 12V battery for L298N motor driver.
     - Ensure your Bluetooth microphone is powered and connected.
     - Ensure the RFID reader is wired and positioned properly.

+#### 2) Start the Flask Server
+    - Server handles mobile app communication and triggers the listening pipeline.
+    - Once the server is running, the mobile app can send commands to start voice recording.
+A .txt trigger file (flask_basla.txt) will be created automatically to signal audio capture.

-2) Authenticate the User (RFID)
+3) Authenticate the User (RFID)
     - Only authorized users can activate the system.
 Place an authorized RFID card near the reader.
     - If the UID matches a known user, the system writes "araç çalıştı" to arac_durum.txt.
     > Unauthorized cards will be rejected.
 You can edit allowed UIDs in authorized_uids.txt.

-3) Start the Flask Server
-    - Server handles mobile app communication and triggers the listening pipeline.
-    - Once the server is running, the mobile app can send commands to start voice recording.
-A .txt trigger file (flask_basla.txt) will be created automatically to signal audio capture.

 4) Start Continuous Background Listener (Optional)
     - To always keep the vehicle ready for speech recognition upon valid RFID and signal: